 The physical benefits of dance therapy as exercise are well documented.
 Experts have

-shown that physical activity is known to increase special neurotransmitter substances
+shown that physical activity increases special neurotransmitter substances in the

-in the brain (endorphins).
+brain (endorphins).
 These create a state of well-being.
-And total body movement
+And total body movement such

-such as dance enhances the functions of other body systems.
+as dance enhances the functions of other body systems, too.
 These include circulatory,

 respiratory, skeletal, and muscular systems.
 Dance therapy can help you stay physically

 fit and enjoy the pleasure of creating rhythmic motions with your body.